RAG: What YOU Need to Know to Apply AI at Work

 Plus, you won’t have to handle the complexity because we’ll handle it for you.
 Our RAG solutions are easy to maintain and we offer support to ensure smooth updates, so your team can focus on business goals, not the tech.
 Handover has never been smoother.

-And finally, we take data security seriously.
+And finally, we take customer data security seriously.
 Our solutions are SOC2 Type 1 and HIPAA compliant, with strong encryption and secure access controls.
 That way an intern would have access to the same information as your CEO.
 We know your data is important and we ensure it is protected and meets industry standards.

-How to Set up RAG
+How to Set up RAG with Vector Databases and Relevant Documents

 Setting up RAG AI can seem complex, but with the right tools and a clear plan, you can get it running smoothly.